jjdproductions/SendFuuds/README.md

 - [x] User can share their post publicly to the home feed.
 - [x] User can post an image from either their photo gallery or camera.
 - [x] User can search and add friends.
-- [x] User can only see their own posts and his friends' posts on the home feed.
+- [x] User can only see their own posts and their friends' posts on the home feed.
 - [x] User gets notified when their food is about to expire.
 - [x] User can remove their own posts from the personal list.
 - [x] User can comment on other user's posts.
 - [x] User gets notified when their food is about to expire.

 **Optional Nice-to-have Stories**
+- [ ] Users have a fully functional profile page, as opposed to just a personal list of food.
+- [ ] To add a friend, a User should send a friend request to another User, and the other User has to accept that request in order for the two Users to be friends.
+- [ ] User can remove friends.
 - [ ] Once a food is expired, the food should be deleted from the User's personal list and home feed.
-- [ ] User can notify friends about getting or sharing their soon-to-expire food.
-- [ ] User can click the image of a post which would send the poster a notification saying that the user is interested in their food.
+- [ ] When a User comments on a post, the creator of the post gets a push notification.
-- [ ] At the end of each month, show how much food was wasted.
-- [ ] Users have a profile page
+- [ ] User can privately message other users
-- [ ] Users can see mutual friends.
+- [ ] User can see mutual friends.
-- [ ] Users can share on other social media, such as Instagram or Facebook.
-- [ ] Users can livestream themselves eating.
-- [ ] Users can filter out searches for specific food.
+- [ ] User can search for specific food in their feed.

 ### App Screen Archetypes